w3c/wai-curricula/intro.md

 ## Duration

-The duration for courses following this module is approximately 12-14 hours, depending on interaction with learners, activities and exercises, and knowledge assessments.
+The duration for courses following this module is approximately 12-14 hours, depending on interaction with students, activities and exercises, and knowledge assessments.

 ## Aims of this module